 “For several years, I had struggled to preserve my honor in a situation where it was severely tested.
 The longer you struggle to hold on to something the more you come to cherish it.
 And after a while, my honor, which in that situation was entirely invested in my relations and the reputation I had with my fellow POWs, became not just my cherished possession.
 It was my only possession.
 I had nothing else left.”
 Near the end of their dinner, Pham told Dr. Kissinger he could take LCDR McCain home with him the next day.
 “Commander McCain will return in the same order as the others,” he told Pham.
 He knew McCain’s early release would be seen as favoritism to his father and a violation of the POW’s code of conduct.

 Senator McCain was released in order with the second group of POWs on March 14, 1973.
 When he met Dr. Kissinger at the White House dinner, he thanked him “for saving my honor.”
-The two men have been friends ever since, and Senator McCain has long relied on Dr. Kissinger’s brilliant strategic mind and wise counsel.
+The two men remained friends, and throughout his life, Senator McCain long relied on Dr. Kissinger’s brilliant strategic mind and wise counsel.

 “So, here’s to my friend and benefactor, Henry Kissinger, the classical realist who did so much to make the world safer for his country’s interests, and by so doing safer for the ideals that are its pride and purpose.
 And who, out of his sense of duty and honor, once saved a man he had never met.”